finos/common-domain-model/documentation/source/cdm-overview.rst

 What is the ISDA CDM
 --------------------

 The ISDA Common Domain Model (CDM) is a standardised, machine-readable and machine-executable blueprint for how financial products are traded and managed across the transaction lifecycle.

-The product scope of the CDM includes OTC derivatives, cash securities, securities financing, and commodities.
+Purpose
+^^^^^^^

 A single, digital processing standard for trade events and actions enhances financial markets' operational efficiency in several ways: